For ancient phones that can no longer install directly from Android Studio, choose: Build -> Build Bundle(s) / APK(s) -> Build APK

 With this, both OpenGL and Vulkan will work in WSL.
 The latter works through dzn, a Vulkan-on-top-of-DX12 wrapper.

-From 1.20, there's a new script in scripts/
+From 1.20, there's a new script in scripts/ in the root of the code tree.

 Use as follows: